 Commanders of the British Forces in Ireland, 1796–1922

-Tony Gaynor received his PhD in Irish history from TCD in 1999.
-He is the CEO of the Royal Irish Academy in Dublin.
+Tony Gaynor received his PhD in Irish History from TCD in 1999.
+A former civil servant and CEO of the Royal Irish Academy, he currently works in Maynooth University.